 And yes, within each of those strategies, things get complicated.

-Task list for your Amazon product launch
+Your task list for a successful Amazon product launch

 So which core strategy should you choose?
 Try to rank in Amazon search or build up external traffic?